 Often times, the puncture hole was so small that it didn't disrupt the membrane of the egg.
 Once I had enough eggshell containers, I soaked them in salt water and carefully pulled the membrane away from the inside of the shell.
 I don't know if this is necessary but I didn't want to find any little eggy strings in the cake.

-Any cake recipe will work for this project.
 I chose a yellow cake, as it seemed appropriate to be on the inside of an egg.
 When I was done rinsing out the eggs, I placed the shells in a small cupcake pan and dried them in the oven while it was pre-heating.

 Next, I added all of the cake batter into a large zip lock bag and cut a corner to make a homemade piping bag.
 Squeezing the cake batter into the eggs was a bit too high of a skill level to have the kids help, but once I was done filling all of the eggs (and other muffin sections), I let them take turns squeezing it into their mouths.